psamsotha/data-structures-algorithms/src/main/java/com/dsaa/lists/linked/singly/README.md

 the _**tail**_.
 There is also a reference to the tail to avoid unnecessary traversal.

-Linked lists are traversed by taking a node and looking at it's its _"next"_ node reference and continuing until reaching the node that does not have a _"next"_ reference, which is the tail.
+Linked lists are traversed by taking a node and looking at its _"next"_ node reference and continuing until reaching the node that does not have a _"next"_ reference, which is the tail.